wp-plugins/thesis-openhook/readme.txt

 === Thesis OpenHook ===
 Contributors: KingdomGeek
-Tags: theme, customization, functions, display, Thesis Requires at least: 2.6
+Tags: theme, customization, functions, display, Thesis, diythemes Requires at least: 2.7
-Tested up to: 2.6.3
+Tested up to: 2.7.1
 Stable tag: 1.1

 This plugin allows you to insert arbitrary content into the many hooks that the Thesis Theme Framework provides.
 Never again edit a file!